jcacela0298/YouTube-Repository/README.md

 # YouTube-Repository
-Welcome to Jack Cacela's repository of Salesforce YouTube tutorials.
+Welcome to Jack Cacela's repository for Salesforce YouTube tutorials.
 Here is a link to the YouTube Channel: https://tinyurl.com/ITtutorJack

 ## Table of Contents